FREQUENTLY ASKED QUESTIONS

 How do I access the box?

 The mail is delivered daily.
-Or usually daily.
-Often enough.
+Or usually daily, often.
+At some point during your stay, though.
 What's so important that can't wait?
 Get back to work!

 Is there somewhere to park my car?